 The name "Sittanavasal" has several explanations.
 One states that this is a distorted version of "chir-ran-nal-vaa-yil" meaning in Tamil language "the abode of great saints".
 Another states that this was a suburb of Annalvayil (chiru-annal-vaayil – "smaller Annalvayil".

 The painted rock-cut temple is a newcomer in the ancient Jain center of Sittanavasal.
-To the south, on the top of the hill, there is another, natural shelter which is known as Eladipattam (also Ezhadippattam).
+To the south, on the top of the hill, there is a natural shelter which is known as Eladipattam (also Ezhadippattam).
 It served as a Jain shelter since the 1st century BC.

 Eladipattam got its name from seven holes cut in the rock – they serve as steps to ascend the shelter.
 Inside this cave, there are seventeen polished stone berths aligned into rows, each with a raised part – most likely these were beds for Jains with “stone pillows”.